anatober/jampbot/README.md

 # JampBot
-Color changer & chat parser for Moviebattles II.
+Color changer & chat parser for Moviebattles II (only works for JAMP).

 https://moviebattles.org